 The History of The Way of St. James

 The Camino began in the 9th century when Catholics journeyed to see and honor the relics of the Apostle St. James (Santiago in Spanish).
 Legend has it that his remains are buried in the central cathedral of the capital of Galicia, the Northwestern most state of Spain just above Portugal.
-Santiago de Compostela evolved into a holy city as one of the main Christian pilgrimages, rivalling even the Holy Land and Rome.
-The Pilgrimage to Santiago reached its peak during the Middle Ages (476 AD – 1492).
+Santiago de Compostela evolved into a holy city as one of the main Christian pilgrimages, rivaling even the Holy Land and Rome.
+The Pilgrimage to Santiago reached its peak towards the end of the Medieval Period (476 AD – 1492).

 Millions of pilgrims have made the trek to Compostela.
 Walking this well-worn path humbled me.
 I felt small, as one among many, connected to all those who came before me as well as to everyone who will walk the pilgrimage after I’m gone.
 For some, the trip is an adventure and a vacation, albeit a physically challenging one.
 For others, it is a religious experience.
 Yet for nearly everyone, the journey represents a time to reflect on one’s life and connect with the spirit.
 It is not uncommon to meet a pilgrim and have them ask you, “Why are you walking the Camino?”
 And so, you can find yourself in a meaningful conversation, perhaps sharing your inner most thoughts and feelings with a complete stranger in the middle of the forest.